At first, a few example investigations using millalyzer static are shown, where machine vibrations are not accounted for.

 Feed vs. engagement?

 To some degree, the variables feed and radial engagement can be traded against each other.
-In this example, we look at the pre-machining of an instrument enclosure (see picture) out of 7075-T651 on a belt-driven bench-top CNC mill.
+In this example, we look at the rough machining of an instrument enclosure (see picture) out of 7075-T651 on a belt-driven bench-top CNC mill.
 Due to the (lack of) machine rigidity, we would like to operate within rather small force limits (45 N / 80 N in-plane mean/peak force).
 The tool is a sharp-edged 6 mm single-flute endmill for aluminum machining running at 25000 rpm and with an axial engagement of 9 mm.
-In the table below, the radial engagement (optimal load) for adaptive clearing of the upper half of the enclosure are determined for different feed rates by means of the Recommend AE feature of millalyzer.
+In the table below, the radial engagements (optimal load) for adaptive clearing of the upper half of the enclosure are determined for different feed rates by means of the Recommend AE feature of millalyzer.

 As expected, it is more efficient to remove a given volume of metal using larger chips.
 The program run-times given here are those predicted by the CAM system for the programmed operations.
 It is evident that for adaptive toolpaths with very small radial engagements, the time needed for the very many linking paths begins to counteract the possible benefits, so that the theoretical improvements vanish.